Local Government 101

 There is no exact definition of "municipal affairs" and what is deemed a municipal affair changes.
 A matter is of general statewide concern rather than only a municipal affair when its impact is primarily regional, even if its impacts are not truly statewide.
 At issue is preemption.
 If there is no conflict between state and local law, generally local law will prevail.
 However, if State law (or Federal law) occupies the field, local law is pre-empted.
 As a general law jurisdiction, the Town has only those corporate powers expressly conferred on it by the State Constitution or Legislature.

 Atherton operates under the ‘council-manager’ form of government, meaning that the Council appoints the City Manager, who is then responsible for the administrative and staff-appointment duties.
 Under this form of government, power is concentrated in the elected council, which hires a professional administrator to implement its policies.
 City Managers are typically highly-trained and experienced individuals that serve at the pleasure of the elected governing body.
 City Managers have general responsibility for preparing the budget, directing day-to-day operations, hiring, firing and disciplining personnel, and serving as the City Council's chief policy advisor.
-The City Manager's profession subscribes to a Code of Ethics that defines the principles of local government management and set the standard for excellence.
+The City Manager's profession subscribes to a Code of Ethics that defines the principles of local government management and sets the standard for excellence.
 Leadership is committed to equity, transparency, integrity, stewardship of public resources, political neutrality, and a respect for the rights and responsibility of elected officials and residents.

 The City Council consists of five members, elected by the voters of the Town to staggered terms of four years each.
 Councilmembers do not receive compensation.
-The City Council meets twice per month.
+The City Council typically meets twice per month.
 The 1st Wednesday, the Council meets for a Study Session @ 4 pm.
 Study Sessions are Special Meetings of the City Council and are usually limited to 2 hours in duration and limited topics.
 The format is more informal and allows the Council to have more of a discussion around issues.
 The 3rd Wednesday of each month the Council meets for its Regular Meeting @ 6 pm.
 Regular Meetings are more formalized and this is where the Council will regularly take action on particular issues.
 The Council may call additional special meetings as required.

 The City Council develops broad policy priorities which are updated annually.
 Each priority contains a range of specific programs, projects, policies, or processes which the City Manager, Department Directors, and staff use in developing the actual detailed work programs for the various departments.
 In short, the Council develops policy, and the City Manager and staff implement those policies on a day-to-day basis.

-In addition to the two public Council meetings every month, the City Manager meets weekly with each member of the City Council, individually or with up to 2 members as part of any Ad Hoc or Standing Committee formed on an as-needed basis.
-Through these meetings and other contact with Council members, the City Manager is distills policy direction into action for the Town.
-However, the City Manager takes formal direction from the entirety of the City Council at a public meeting and not one or more particular members.
+In addition to the two public Council meetings every month, the City Manager meets regularly with each member of the City Council, individually or with up to 2 members as part of any Ad Hoc or Standing Committee formed on an as-needed basis.
+Through these meetings and other contact with Council members, the City Manager distills policy direction into action for the Town.
+However, the City Manager takes his/her formal direction from the entirety of the City Council at a public meeting and not one or more particular members.

 The City Manager manages the department directors, who in turn supervise the managers within that department.
-The City Manager enjoys a great deal of authority which allows staff to make decisions at every level of the organization.
-This provides the ability to react quickly to changing circumstances, to revise our priorities as needed, and to best address resident needs.
-That said, the City Manager is also governed by the authority granted to them by the City Council and is typically limited in spending authority and approval authority by local and State law.
+The City Manager enjoys a great deal of authority and autonomy which allows staff to make decisions at every level of the organization.
+This provides the ability to react quickly to changing circumstances, to revise priorities as needed, and to best address resident needs.
+That said, the City Manager is also governed by the authority granted by the City Council and is typically limited in spending authority and approval authority by local and State law.

 The City Manager meets weekly with the entire group of department directors, and individually on an as-needed basis.
 The purpose of these meetings is to provide direction and guidance to the directors in carrying out the policies of the Council.